-For some growers of roses that’s an increase of 15% in the Valentine period.
+For some rose growers that’s an increase of 15% just in the Valentine period.

-The supply of red roses in 2021 increased by almost 9% compared to 2020.
-Other important colours were pink roses with 7% higher sales and white roses with 5% lower sales than last year.
+Other important colours were pink roses with 7% higher sales reported in 2022 and white roses with 5% lower sales than last year.

-Roses with longer stems were more popular in 2021.
-Sales were up by 7% for 60 cm stems, and by 17% for 70 cm stems.
+Roses with longer stems were more popular in 2022.
+Sales in florist businesses were up by 7% for 60 cm stems, and by 17% for 70 cm stems.
 Sales of 50 cm roses remained unchanged.
 Sales of 40 cm stems dropped by 4% compared to 2 years ago.

 In 2022 the sales of online orders from retail florists was up by a staggering 68.8%.
 This shows that the consumer is more than happy to go direct to those they can trust.